dkvz/PasswordManagerApp/README.md

 ```html
 <script asp-src-include="~/js/app_*.js"></script>
 ```

+### Parcel
+I thought of using Rollup this time but I just reverted to Parcel.

+What we want to do is create some sort of source directory that outputs to wwwroot.
+I chose to use "src" although it's a tiny bit confusing.

+We can import the CSS in the JS entry point and Parcel will output a CSS file as well.

 ## Questions
 * Where (which directory) do you put these "service" classes that can be injected in controllers (and other things I imagine)?